-Co-written and directed by Juno and Up in the Air filmmaker Jason Reitman, the son of original Ghostbusters director Ivan Reitman, Ghostbusters: Afterlife will bring back many of the original movie’s cast members, including Bill Murray, Dan Aykroyd, Sigourney Weaver, Annie Potts, and Ernie Hudson.
-With the film scheduled to hit theaters July 10, 2020, here’s everything we know about Ghostbusters: Afterlife so far.
+Co-written and directed by Juno and Up in the Air filmmaker Jason Reitman, who is also the son of original Ghostbusters director Ivan Reitman, Ghostbusters: Afterlife will bring back many of the original movie’s cast members, including Bill Murray, Dan Aykroyd, Sigourney Weaver, Annie Potts, and Ernie Hudson.
+With the film scheduled to hit theaters March 5, 2021, here’s everything we know about Ghostbusters: Afterlife so far.